 The North Dakota Chapter of NARAL began in Fargo in the early 1980s, when it formed a board and began having regular meetings.
 However, due to diminishing funds, the chapter soon decided to elect a president instead of a paid director.
 Lynn Gifford served as its first president.
 During her term, Fargo Women's Health was embroiled in controversy.
 Anti-abortionists chained themselves to radiators, laid down on the clinic driveway, and noisily disrupted the clinic's work.
 So much of the chapter’s regular monthly meetings were taken up with the clinic's legal battles and legislation that it was unable to complete the original paperwork needed for the national organization.

-The National Abortion Rights Action League continued to extend the deadlines, but in the early 1990's, finally asked the North Dakota Chapter to disaffiliate.
+The National Abortion Rights Action League continued to extend the deadlines, but in the early 1990s, finally asked the North Dakota Chapter to disaffiliate.
 Activists in North Dakota were few, and it was too difficult to maintain the organization with little support.
-After disbandment, the Chapter's treasury was given to the Women's Network of the Red River Valley, the YWCA Shelter, and to the Rape and Abuse Crisis Center.
+After disbandment, the Chapter's treasury was distributed to the Women's Network of the Red River Valley, the YWCA Shelter, and to the Rape and Abuse Crisis Center.

-The collection also contains information on the North Dakota chapter, its members, meeting information, and minutes from 1990-1994.
+The collection also contains information on the North Dakota chapter, its members, meeting information, and minutes (1990-1994).
 Included are pamphlets, correspondence, newspaper clippings, Planned Parenthood Newsletters (1989-1992), Reproductive Rights Publications (1989-1992), and Washington Memo Newsletters (1992-1994).